oaq-docs/library-workflow/articles/responses.md

 ## Associated questionnaires

-When you log into OAQ as a library user, your initial view is the complete set of responses your organization has received across all publishers.
+When you log into OAQ as a library user, your initial view is the complete set of responses your organization has received across all [partner publishers](account_management#partnering-with-publishers).
 The **Questionnaire** column will show the hyperlinked name of each questionnaire associated with the response.
 If you click one of these hyperlinked names, you will see a list of responses for just that questionnaire.

 ### Exporting response data